Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Linux apps for Chromebooks

 sudo apt install libreoffice libreoffice-gtk3 -y

-Transmission: This is a free BitTorrent client that allows you to easily download and upload files.
+- Transmission: This is a free Torrent client that allows you to download and upload files easily.
+Install it with

 sudo apt-get install transmission-qt -y

 sudo apt-get install filezilla -y

 sudo apt-get install evolution -y

 sudo apt-get install audacity -y